mkornatz/crawler/README.md

 A website crawler library with a built-in CLI tool to help expose bad URLs on a page or site.

+> Note: This project is still in beta stage.
+It is not yet available as a stable package.

 ## Install

 ```bash